 Job Burnout Statistics (Editor’s Choice)

-- 51% of critical care physicians are burned out
+- 60% of emergency medicine physicians are burned out.

-- 29% of remote workers are experiencing burnout at work very often
+- 29% of remote workers experience burnout at work very often.

-- Employees are 65% less likely to develop high burnout symptoms when they have enough time to complete tasks
+- Employees are 70% less likely to develop high burnout symptoms when they have enough time to complete tasks.

 Stats for Employee Burnout in the Workplace